imholders/FC-Footy/README.md

 ## How It Works

-1. Open Footy on Warpcast.
+1. Open Footy App on Warpcast.
 2. Pick your favorite football team.
 3. Enter the team’s chatroom and start engaging with other fans!